Skip to main content

 How Is Inventory Tracked in the System?

-There are three types of inventory in the Trail’s End system:
+There are three types of inventory in the Trail’s End® system: Unit, Storefront and Scout

 Unit Inventory